b51-clouddevops/terraform-basics/README.md

 Attributes are the properties which can only be see once the resource is provisioned.

     Ex: ``` Instance ID, Private IP, Public IP```

+Depends on the type of changes, terraform change can be either
+    --> Concurrent
+    --> Disruptive
+    --> Destroy and recreate